 The most awesome cam view of southern Monterey Bay for kayakers and boaters is from atop A Taste of Monterey along Cannery Row.
 The cam scans the water from the Intercontinental Hotel to A Taste of Monterey.
 This is my go-to cam before I go kayaking.

 Just down Cannery Row is the Monterey Bay Aquarium with several live webcams.
-Most are focused on the inside exhibits, but the Monterey Bay Cam is on the bay.
-It’s promoted as a live cam, but at night it’s too dark to see anything, and sometimes I’m not sure if I’m watching a live feed or a video loop.
+Most are focused on the inside exhibits, but the Monterey Bay Cam is on nearshore bay.
+It’s promoted as a live cam, but sometimes I’m not sure if I’m watching a live feed or a video loop.
 However, when it’s live, the location is perfect for viewing cormorant-covered rocks and the waters just off the Aquarium.
 And you can’t beat the views from webcams of what’s inside.

 In Carmel there’s the unpretentious Carmel ClamCam, which works sometimes better than others.
 The website has a few ads and a mollusc shell backdrop.
 I know nothing about the site except that it offers a view of Carmel Beach, a great local dog beach, and no one else does.

 Turning north past Monterey along the Monterey Bay coastline, the best mid-bay webcam is at Moss Landing, a lovely working harbor and town, and home to the Monterey Bay Aquarium Research Institute (MBARI), a premier ocean research center, and to Elkhorn Slough, the second largest tidal salt marsh along the California coast.
-The webcam is SeaOtters.com’s Live Sea Otter Cam, which you need Adobe Flash Player to view.
-It offers changing views of the harbor with colonies of sea otters, harbor seals and sea lions, plus shorebirds.
+The webcam is SeaOtters.com’s Live Sea Otter Cam.
+It offers changing views of the harbor with colonies of sea otters, harbor seals and sea lions.

 The Elkhorn Slough Foundation and Elkhorn Slough National Estuarine Research Reserve offer two webcams with varying views at secret spots.
 You never know what you’ll see.
 (You also need Adobe Flash Player to view these.)
 And if there’s nothing to see, there are great video highlights.

 North of Moss Landing, heading toward Santa Cruz, is a great Capitola beach view.
-This site offers another Capitola view.
-From here you can watch the surf and surfers, and on a clear day, see all the way to Monterey.
-The first webcam (and the one of Monterey Harbor) are brought to you by HDOnTap, which has live webcams showing amazing views from around the country (like Donner Lake dusted with snow or an osprey nest on the Chesapeake).
+From here you can watch beachgoers at play.
+This webcam (and the one of Monterey Harbor) are brought to you by HDOnTap, which has live webcams showing amazing views from around the country (like Donner Lake dusted with snow or an osprey nest on the Chesapeake).
 So, if you can’t get outside, or are preparing to venture outside, take a virtual look first.

 Whether you want to visit Monterey Bay vicariously, or you’re visiting and want to know what’s outside today, I hope you find these eyes on the bay enjoyable and useful.
 Once you’ve had your fill of virtual views, get out to see the real thing wherever you are.